Persimmon pudding

-A bain marie can be used to steam the pudding, but it's not necessary and the pudding can be baked at lower temperatures without using one.
+A bain marie can be used to steam the pudding, but it is not necessary and the pudding can be baked at lower temperatures without using one.
 The recipe traditional to American cuisine is baked or steamed slowly over a long duration, with a little baking soda.
 The baking soda makes it easier for sugars and proteins to react with each other, altering the color and results in a darker, more flavorful pudding.
 Replacing the baking soda with baking powder, or shortening the cooking time will result in a lighter orange-colored pudding.

 The texture of a classic American persimmon pudding is described as chewy, and similar to a dense gingerbread cake.

 The pudding is often served with ice cream, crème anglaise, whipped cream, apple sauce, or hard sauce, which is sometimes called brandy sauce.
 It is traditionally served warm, though it can be served cold as well.
 Persimmon pudding lasts quite a while when refrigerated, and may be made in large batches to be served over the course of several days.
 As the pudding ages the various individual flavors mellow and blend.

-Every year at the annual Persimmon Festival in Mitchell, Indiana persimmon pudding is sold with ice cream.
+Every year at the annual Persimmon Festival in Mitchell, Indiana, persimmon pudding is sold with ice cream.
 It is one of two iconic local dishes in Indiana, the other being sugar cream pie.

 It was the most searched for Thanksgiving recipe in the state in 2014.